Christian Home Educators of Colorado exists to defend your family’s freedom and help you homeschool with confidence.

-Steven Vaughan has been married to his wife Jennifer for 33 years.
-They have six children ranging in age from 28 to 13 whom they have homeschooled from the beginning.
-Volunteer for CHEC since 2004, he has served in various positions including Workshops Chair and CHEC Board Member.
-Steven owned and operated a nursing business for 20 years, which he sold in 2019.
+Steven Vaughan has been married to his wife Jennifer for 35 years.
+They have six children ranging in age from 30 to 15 whom they have homeschooled from the beginning.
+As a volunteer for CHEC since 2004, he has served in various positions including Workshops Chair and CHEC Board Member.
+Steven owned and operated a nursing business for 20 years which he sold in 2019.
 He currently owns CO-Inspire where he is an Executive Coach, Motivational Speaker, Team Builder, and Leadership Development Consultant.
 He continues to serve as a Speech and Debate coach, Chairman for the Stoa Debate Committee, and co-host of Generations Radio.
-In his spare time, Steven is a speaker, teacher, caterer, coffee roaster, wine maker, musician, actor, and has been known to teach line dancing on occasion.
+In his spare time, Steven is a teacher, caterer, coffee roaster, wine maker, cyclist, musician, actor, DJ, and has been known to teach line dancing on occasion.

 Steve Craig, Executive Director

 Steve and his wife Tara were both homeschooled for all of their primary and secondary school years.
 Steve’s father, Neil Craig, is the Executive Director of Christian Heritage Home Educators of Washington, making Steve both a second-generation homeschooler and homeschool leader.
 One of Steve’s primary life goals has been to raise a godly family for the glory of Christ and he has a strong belief in the significance of home discipleship toward accomplishing that end.
 Prior to moving to Colorado in September of 2014 to take on the leadership of CHEC, Steve lived with his family in Washington State where he worked as the corporate controller for a hotel management company.
 Steve & Tara live in Parker with their five children, Carson, Christiana, Angelina, Jewel, and Ariel.